-Begin Video
+Video begins

-ANNOUNCER: Every day, thousands of lives are lost to waterborne disease, and nearly half of those are children under the age of five.
-Through mission Water for LIFE, you can give mothers hope and children a future as we provide clean, life-giving water for thousands of children and their families before it's too late.
+ANNOUNCER: Every day thousands of lives are lost to a waterborne disease, and nearly half of those are children under the age of five.
+Through Mission: Water for LIFE, now in its 25th year, you could give mothers hope and children a future as we provide clean life-giving water for thousands of children and their families before it is too late.

 With your gift today, you can help drill and establish 350 water wells this year.
 Your gift of \$24 will help provide clean water for five children.
-A gift of \$48 will provide for ten. \$72 will provide for 15.
-And \$144 will help provide life-giving water for 30 people for a lifetime!
+A gift of \$48 will help provide for ten.
+And \$144 will help provide life-giving water for 30 people for a lifetime.